sotirischatzimiltis/MscThesis/README.md

  1. Open the experiment folder you want to recreate: [MLP](https://github.com/sotirischatzimiltis/MscThesis/tree/main/FederatedLearning/MLP) , [SNN](https://github.com/sotirischatzimiltis/MscThesis/tree/main/FederatedLearning/SNN) or [LogReg](https://github.com/sotirischatzimiltis/MscThesis/tree/main/FederatedLearning/LogReg).
  2. Download the files of the experiment.
     > Note: The client and server scripts do not contain RSA encryption.
 For utilising encryption as well follow the documentation provided by flower
+ 3. Open the terminal and make sure you satisfy the requirements needed to run the experiments
+ 4. Set server variables:
+     - Set global test path
+     - MLP: network variables & batch_size
+     - SNN: network variables & batch_size
+     - LogReg: alter logistic regression parameters if you wish
+ 5. Set client variables:
+      - Set local train and test paths
+      - MLP: network variables & batch_size
+      - SNN: network variable & batch_size
+      - LogReg: alter logistic regression parameters if you wish
+ 6. One terminal is needed for the server and one terminal is needed for every client (alternatively a script can be created)